 By Laurie Maemura

-The Asian American Donor Program (AADP) held a comedy show fundraiser “Laugh for Lives” at the Palace of Fine Arts Theater in San Francisco, Ca. featuring sponsor booths, refreshments, and celebrities like ice skater Kristie Yamaguchi.
+The Asian American Donor Program (AADP) held a comedy show fundraiser “Laugh for Lives” at the Palace of Fine Arts Theater in San Francisco, CA featuring sponsor booths, refreshments, and celebrities like figure skater Kristie Yamaguchi.

-Presented by AADP’s founder Jonathan Leong and Asian American rapper MCJin, AADP is a 27-year-old community-based nonprofit dedicated to increasing the availability of potential stem cell donors for patients with life threatening diseases curable by a blood stem cell or bone marrow transplant.
+Presented by AADP’s founder Jonathan Leong and Asian American rapper MC Jin, AADP is a 27-year-old community-based nonprofit.
+It is dedicated to increasing the availability of potential stem cell donors for patients with life threatening diseases curable by a blood stem cell or bone marrow transplant.

 The event on Feb.
 24 featured stand up comedy from several Asian American comedians namely Amir K, Irene Tu, KT Tatara and Atsuko Okatsuka.
 They interacted and entertained the audience with jokes on racial oppression, politics, dating, facial appearance and stereotypes.